Deadly Mistakes Proposal Writers Make

 Imagine a Newspaper without pictures and only news to read in plain text.

 The answer will be surely NO.

-As a business owner you probably would have understood that why your business needs infographics?
+As a business owner, you probably would have understood why your business needs infographics?

 There are many reasons for that: